sherwan-m/Gans-Co-Project/README.md

 Our task now is to adapt the data collection scripts so that every time they are executed, the data they collect gets inserted into your local database.

 # code along:
+## Create a database
+Create a database in your SQL program of choice (I use MySQL-Workbench) by executing [create_db.sql](https://github.com/sherwan-m/Gans-Co-Project/blob/main/db-creation.sql)
 ## get_tomorrow():
 In this case we want to collect the information of arrival flights and the weather for tomorrow that we would have time to make decisions and apply them. and we made a function to generate tomorrow DateTime format.
 It returns three outputs:  tomorrow_start,  tomorrow_middle and  tomorrow_end.
 We will need them for exctract other information.